telerik/winforms-docs/controls/calendar/customizing-appearance/using-templates.md

 ---
 title: Using Templates
-page_title: Using Templates | RadCalendar
+page_title: Using Templates - WinForms Calendar Control
-description: Using Templates
+description: Learn how to use templates in WinForms Calendar.
 slug: winforms/calendar/customizing-appearance/using-templates
 tags: using,templates
 published: True